hawkinsw/CPPTimes/arrays-and-vectors.md

     std::cout << (i+1) << ". " << mnumbers[i] << "n";
   }
 ```
 Let's take a closer look at this code.
 Our counter/loop variable (named `i`) ranges between `0` and `4`, inclusive.
 That makes the counter variable (`i`) perfect for _indexing the array_, specifying an element by its index, during iteration.
 However, most users will expect that the list be shown with prefixes starting at 1 and ending at 5 -- most people aren't computer scientists and prefer to start counting at 1 and not 0.
 So, we have to use `(i + 1)` in the first part of the `std::cout` statement for the label and `i` in the second for the index.
-It is very important to note here that our output statement where we are using `(i + 1)` does _not_ increment the value of `i`. `(i + 1)` is an expression and it produces a value.
+It is very important to recognize that the expression `(i + 1)` in our output statement does _not_ increment the value of `i`. `(i + 1)` is an expression and it produces a value.
 In the process of evaluating that expression, there are no side effects that cause the value of `i` to change.
 It is simply that the value of the expression `(i + 1)` is one more than that value of the expression of `i`.
 That is not the case if we, instead, wrote code that looked like:

 ```C++
   std::cout << "Class Roster:n";